Run by and for disabled people

 Digital Inclusion Manager

-Throughout and since the COVID-19 pandemic, Hannah has headed up GDA Connects- a digital inclusion project, distributing hundreds of pieces of kit and connectivity to disabled people all over Glasgow and supporting them to learn to use their new devices.
-As Digital Inclusion Manager, Hannah coordinates delivery of GDA’s digital support, managing a team of coaches who are delivering hundreds of hours of 1:1 phone coaching: this support enables disabled people to grow in confidence and skills and get connected online.
-GDA Connects project also specialises in helping visually impaired people to learn to use technology, and is providing coaching in French, Urdu, Kurdish Kurmanji and Kurdish Sorani.
+Throughout and since the COVID-19 pandemic, Hannah has headed up GDA Connects – a digital inclusion project – distributing hundreds of pieces of kit and connectivity to disabled people all over Glasgow and supporting them to learn to use their new devices.
+As Digital Inclusion Manager, Hannah coordinates delivery of GDA’s digital support, managing a team of coaches who are delivering hundreds of hours of phone, Zoom and in-person coaching, both 1:1 and in group settings.
+This support enables disabled people to grow in confidence and skills and get connected online.
+GDA Connects project also specialises in helping visually impaired people to learn to use technology, and has provided coaching in French, Urdu, Kurdish Kurmanji and Kurdish Sorani.
+Hannah’s all about inclusive, accessible hybrid meetings – ensuring people can participate fully in person and online – so ask her about this if you get a chance!

 Hannah hails from a small island in the Pacific called New Zealand (no, it’s not part of Australia!), where she was actively involved in her local feminist community.
-She loves food, hill-walking and exploring Scotland’s heritage.
+She loves food, crafty things and exploring Scotland’s heritage.

 Karen Wylie